Conflicts of Interest

 • Disclose the names of any organization of which they or a related party have or have had during the preceding three years a material affiliation or a material financial interest.

-Such individuals will update the form whenever they acquire new affiliations or make changes to existing affiliations.
+Covered Persons should notify the VP/GC and update their affiliations whenever they acquire new affiliations or make changes to existing affiliations during the year.
 Individuals are not required to make inquiries regarding affiliations or interests of any person who is not a household member.

-In addition, individuals who have knowledge of any conflict of interest that has not previously been disclosed will notify the general counsel who will, in turn, inform the president or the chair of the board, as the case may be, so that appropriate action can be taken.
+In addition, individuals who have knowledge of any conflict of interest that has not previously been disclosed will notify the VP/GC, who will, in turn, inform the president or the Board chair as the case may be, so that appropriate action can be taken.

-Directors and investment committee members do not need to disclose the identity of clients to whom they provide professional services directly or through a firm or partnership unless they conclude that the services to the client constitute a material portion of the revenues of such professional services firm and disclosure would not violate any confidentiality obligations owing to such client.
+Directors and investment committee members do not need to disclose the identity of clients to whom they or a related party provide professional services directly or through a firm or partnership unless they conclude that the services to the client constitute a material portion of the revenues of such professional services firm and disclosure would not violate any confidentiality obligations owing to such client.

 Participation in Process

-The chair of the board or the chair of the investment committee, as the case may be, in consultation with the president and the general counsel, will determine whether a director or staff member with a material affiliation should also be excused from the meeting when the matter is being discussed.
+The Board chair or Investment Committee chair, as the case may be, in consultation with the president and the VP/GC will determine whether a Covered Person with a material affiliation or a material financial interest should also be excused from the meeting when the matter is being discussed.

-The prohibition against participation in the grant process does not apply when an individual is affiliated with a grantee at the written request of the Foundation.
-Any such request must be made by the president in the case of a staff member and approved by the chair of the board in the case of the president.
+The prohibition against participation in the grant process does not apply when an individual is affiliated with a grantee at the written request of the Foundation, such as participating on an advisory committee.
+Any such request must be made by the President in the case of a staff member and, in the case of the president, approved by the Board chair.

 Record and Reporting